What is PROM?

 In other words, rates of satisfaction were high in both groups, but higher in the induction groups.

-If women choose to wait for labor to start on its own, is there any evidence that it is safe to wait at home?
+If someone chooses to wait for labor to start on its own, is there any evidence that it is safe to wait at home?

 Out of the entire study, 653 women decided to go home, and 1,017 decided to stay in the hospital.
-It’s important to remember that before the women went home, they were evaluated, had a non-stress test, and roughly a third had vaginal exams, which likely increased their risk for infection.
+It’s important to remember that before they went home, they were evaluated, had a non-stress test, and roughly a third had vaginal exams, which could increase their risk of infection.

-The researchers found that there was an increase in some risks among women who waited for labor to start at home.
+The researchers found that there was an increase in some risks among people who waited for labor to start at home.

-Compared to women who stayed in the hospital, women who waited at home were:
+Compared to those who stayed in the hospital, people who waited at home were:

 - More likely to have chorio (10.1% vs. 6.4%)